openwisp/openwisp-docs/tutorials/hotspot.rst

 Testing the Hotspot Functionality on Demo
 -----------------------------------------

-The firmware image provided for the :doc:`OpenWISP Demo System <./demo>` includes a captive portal software package called `Coova-Chilli <https://coova.github.io/CoovaChilli/>`_, which supports the
+The **OpenWrt** firmware image provided for the :doc:`OpenWISP Demo System <./demo>` includes a *captive portal* package called `Coova-Chilli <https://coova.github.io/CoovaChilli/>`_, which supports the
 `RADIUS protocol <https://networkradius.com/doc/current/introduction/RADIUS.html>`_,
 a standard protocol used for AAA
-(Accounting, Authorization and Authentication), which means a way of authenticating, authorizing and rate limiting network usage supported by a lot of networking hardware equipment and software.
+(Accounting, Authorization and Authentication).
+This means it's a way of authenticating, authorizing, and rate-limiting network usage supported by a lot of networking hardware and software.

 Enable Captive Portal Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you flashed the firmware and registered your device as explained
+If you flashed the *OpenWrt* based firmware and registered your device
-in the :doc:`OpenWISP Demo Page <./demo>`, you can proceed to
+as explained in the :doc:`OpenWISP Demo Page <./demo>`, proceed
-assign the captive portal template to your device:
+to assign the captive portal template to your device:

-- go to the device list
+- Go to the device list.
-- open the device details
+- Open the device details.
-- click on the configuration tab
+- Click on the configuration tab.
-- select the "Captive Portal Demo" template
+- Select the "Captive Portal Demo" template.
-- hit "Save"
+- Hit "Save".

-Make sure the OpenVPN management tunnel is working or otherwise
+Make sure the *OpenVPN management tunnel* is working or otherwise
 the captive portal software will not be able to talk to the demo
 `FreeRADIUS <https://freeradius.org/>`_ server instance.

 Shortly after the configuration is applied successfully,
-the Public WiFi SSID will be broadcasted by the device.
+the Public WiFi SSID will be broadcasted by the *access point*.

 Accessing the Public WiFI Hotspot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Connect one of your laptop or phone devices to the SSID "OpenWISP Public WiFi Demo", if all is working well your operating system should open a browser window showing the captive page as in the screenshot below.
+Connect your laptop or phone to the SSID "OpenWISP Public WiFi Demo".
+If everything is working correctly, your operating system should open a browser window showing the captive page as shown in the screenshot below.

 .. image:: ../images/demo/wifi-login-pages-public-wifi-hotspot.jpeg